 Why is Ardal O’Hanlon leaving Death in Paradise?

-We’ve said goodbye to Ardal O’Hanlon’s DI Jack Mooney after three years heading up Saint Marie’s police force.
+We’ve said goodbye to Death in Paradise cast member Ardal O’Hanlon’s DI Jack Mooney after three years heading up Saint Marie’s police force.

 The Irish actor arrived in series six, and departed midway through the upcoming ninth series.